htmldrop/HTMLDrop/README.md

 ## 🎨 Creating Themes

-Themes are built with Vue 3 and support SSR for SEO:
+Themes support any frontend framework or vanilla JavaScript.
+Here's an example using Vue 3 with SSR:

 ```javascript
 // hd-content/themes/my-theme/index.mjs